PrintNinja - online printing made easy for creators

 Our customer service team has helped deliver more than seven million pieces to happy customers around the world.
 Lean more about that team and quote your printing project today!

 For the most part, designing your files for board games and card games is similar to designing files for books.
-Bleed and safe area measurements are the same, we use the same color printing process with the same recommended proofing options, etc. However, there are a few areas of game printing that have specific details and pitfalls that book printing does not.
+Bleed and safe area measurements are the same, we use the same color printing process with the same recommended proofing options, etc. However, there are a few areas of game printing that have specific details and pitfalls that book printing does not – read on for our custom game design guidelines for each of these components.

 Color is probably the trickiest part of offset printing, and it goes double for game printing.
 The main issue that is more prevelant here is color variance.
 Because the CMYK printing process blends four colors of ink on an offset press, colors will always exhibit very slight variances between runs and even smaller variances within different copies of the same run.
 These variances are much smaller with offset printing than with digital printing, but there will always be minute differences due to the nature of the four-color process.
 This means that cards or tokens that are printed on different press sheets will look slightly different, even if they are designed with the same colors.
 Cards printed in separate orders (for example, an expansion pack of cards for a game you printed with us previously) will have even more color variation.